peetulitu/overthewire-bandit/Level_00.md

 bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

 ## Approach
-The approach to this level was quite straight forward, because we know the name of the file and the directory where it is located, I used the cat command to read the files contents.
+The approach to this level was quite straight forward, because I know the name of the file and the directory where it is located, I used the cat command to read the files contents.

 ## Command Used